-Early detection and proactive management of hearing loss are the primary rationale for OMPs, recognizing that hearing change is frequently overlooked by the impacted individual and, as a result, under-treated by health professionals, particularly for patients coping with a life-threatening disease (Durrant et al., 2005).
-In fact, the vast majority of hearing impaired people do not seek help for their hearing loss (e.g., National Academies of Sciences, Engineering, and Medicine, 2016).
-Unfortunately, untreated hearing loss degrades interpersonal relationships and social-emotional well-being (Mulrow et al., 1990; Kochkin & Rogin, 2000; Wiley et al., 2000), impedes the understanding of health and treatment-related information (Dalton et al., 2003; Amalraj et al., 2009) and is associated with increased hospital readmissions (Genther et al., 2015).
+Early detection and proactive management of hearing loss are the primary rationale for OMPs, recognising that hearing change is frequently overlooked by the impacted individual and, as a result, under-treated by health professionals, particularly for patients coping with a life-threatening disease (Durrant, Palmer, and Lunner 2005).
+In fact, the vast majority of hearing impaired people do not seek help for their hearing loss (National Academies of Sciences, Engineering, and Medicine 2016).
+Unfortunately, untreated hearing loss degrades interpersonal relationships and social-emotional well-being (Mulrow et al. 1990; Kochkin and Rogin 2000; Wiley et al. 2000), impedes the understanding of health and treatment-related information (Dalton et al. 2003; Amalraj et al. 2009) and is associated with increased hospital readmissions (Genther et al. 2015).
 Attending to hearing loss is therefore especially important in times of critical illness.

-Prospective ototoxicity monitoring and related education and counseling can help patients appreciate the impacts on daily living of pre-existing hearing loss and worsened hearing.
-Such an awareness increases the likelihood that a patient will seek aural rehabilitation and use prescribed intervention (Knudsen et al., 2010; Saunders et al., 2013; Laplante-Lévesque et al., 2015).
+Prospective ototoxicity monitoring and related education and counselling can help patients appreciate the impacts on daily living of pre-existing hearing loss and worsened hearing.
+Such an awareness increases the likelihood that a patient will seek aural rehabilitation and use prescribed intervention (Knudsen et al. 2010; Saunders et al. 2013; Laplante-Levesque et al. 2015).
 Rehabilitative interventions generally involve the prescription of hearing aids; however, progressive treatment-related hearing changes can pose a challenge and some patients may elect to pursue hearing aids only after treatment is behind them.
 This highlights the need for appropriate referrals to avoid a loss to follow-up.
 It also increases the importance of the many other forms of aural rehabilitation.
-These can include instruction on coping and communication strategies, training to optimize use of auditory and visual speech cues, and use of assistive listening devices (FM systems, television and phone amplification).
-Rehabilitation of hearing loss, particularly when comorbid with another illness, requires a high level of patient-centered care made possible by combining a full range of solutions (Blazer, 2016).
+These can include instruction on coping and communication strategies, training to optimise use of auditory and visual speech cues and use of assistive listening devices (frequency modulated (FM) systems, television and phone amplification).
+Rehabilitation of hearing loss, particularly when comorbid with another illness, requires a high level of patient-centered care made possible by combining a full range of solutions (National Academies of Sciences, Engineering, and Medicine, 2016).

 Beyond ototoxicity monitoring for the purpose of rehabilitation are considerations for informing drug treatment decisions.
 When ototoxicity is identified prospectively, the drug regimen can be altered to prevent further damage from occurring if it is medically reasonable to do so.
-Ototoxicity is more likely to be dose-limiting when tumor response to the drug has been good, ototoxicity presents as one of several toxic events impacting a patient's overall health, the patient reports hearing changes are impacting daily living, and/or the loss becomes severe (Bielefeld & Henderson, 2011; Garinis et al., this issue).
+Ototoxicity is more likely to be dose-limiting when tumour response to the drug has been good, ototoxicity presents as one of several toxic events impacting a patient's overall health, the patient reports hearing changes are impacting daily living and/or the loss becomes severe (Beilefeld and Henderson 2011; Garinis et al. 2017a).
 Established OMPs essentially facilitate the transition from a reactive to a proactive hearing health promotion culture, creating an opportunity for signs of ototoxicity to be identified before they become debilitating as well as for timely rehabilitation of unavoidable and/or pre-existing hearing loss.

-Clinical Presentation of Ototoxicity
+Clinical presentation of ototoxicity